lpgn/advanced-homeassistant-mcp/README.md

 1. Open Claude Desktop settings
 2. Go to the "Advanced" tab
 3. Under "MCP Server", select "Custom"
-4. Enter the command: `npx homeassistant-mcp`
+4. Enter the command: `npx @jango-blockchained/homeassistant-mcp@latest`
 5. Click "Save"

 Claude will now use the MCP server for Home Assistant integration, allowing you to control your smart home directly through Claude.